wirelessr/SpecForge-Agent/CONTEXT_MANAGER_TOKEN_CONFIGURATION.md

 ## Overview

 The ContextManager now uses global token configuration from the ConfigManager instead of hardcoded values.
-This allows for flexible, environment-specific token threshold management.
+This provides a unified, configurable token threshold for all agents.

 ## Configuration Options